Moneythink: History

 Moneythink began as a student organization at the University of Chicago in 2009.
 Initially named the American Investment Fellows, the club was founded by students Ted Gonder, Greg Nance, Shashin Chokshi, Morgan Hartley, and David Chen.
 The group's aim was to help the South Chicago community in the wake of the economic collapse by recruiting, training, and placing undergraduate economics majors in local inner-city 11th and 12th-grade classrooms to teach financial literacy workshops.

 In the fall of 2009, student-leaders at Washington University in St. Louis, USC, and other universities across the US began to work with the Chicago chapter and started identical clubs on their own campuses.
 Between the spring of 2010 and the fall of 2011 the concept spread to 24 campus communities nationwide.
 During this time, the campuses aligned under the collective name Moneythink and took on hundreds of volunteer mentors.
 Moneythink incubated at the Kauffman Foundation, where Ted Gonder professionalized the organization, and eventually gained official 501(c)(3) non-profit status.

 In 2011, Moneythink named Gonder their chief executive officer and brought on board a full-time staff.
 In 2012, Moneythink received the White House Champions of Change award and set the goal of achieving mainstream financial capability among American youth by 2030.
 In the winter of that same year, the organization's logo was featured on the NASDAQ billboard in Times Square.

 In 2013, Moneythink collaborated with IDEO to develop a mobile app to be used in classrooms along with the Financial Capability Curriculum.
 In 2014, the app officially launched for use in participating classrooms.

-In the fall of 2020, Moneythink released a college affordability tool, DecidED.
-Using its human-centered design principles and solutions, the tool supports low-income and 1st-gen students to plan for, cover, and manage all of their college costs through a healthy mix of financial aid that includes; grants, scholarships, savings, loans, and work.